Medicaid eligibility and enrollment in Maryland

 Our guide to financial resources for Medicare enrollees in Maryland provides an overview of those programs, including Medicare Savings Programs, nursing home benefits, and income guidelines for assistance.

-Maryland began sending out Medicaid renewal packets in April 2023, and the first round of disenrollments came at the end of May.
-People who are no longer eligible for Medicaid can transition to a plan offered by an employer if one is available to them.
-But Maryland Health Connection (the state-run exchange/Marketplace) is automatically enrolling people into private qualified health plans if they’re no longer eligible for Medicaid and don’t pick their own replacement plan.
-The person has the option of accepting that plan, picking a different plan, or canceling the plan if they have coverage elsewhere.
-In June 2023, Maryland Health Connection automatically enrolled 3,495 people into QHPs after their Medicaid ended (a total of 8,367 people in Maryland had transitioned from Medicaid to QHPs at that point).
+People who were no longer eligible for Medicaid could transition to a plan offered by an employer if one was available to them.
+But Maryland Health Connection (the state-run exchange/Marketplace) automatically enrolled people into private qualified health plans if they were no longer eligible for Medicaid and didn’t pick their own replacement plan.
+The person had the option of accepting that plan, picking a different plan, or canceling the plan if they had coverage elsewhere.

 Does Maryland Medicaid provide dental benefits for adults?